 Glencoaghan Horseshoe loop!

 Gosh.. hiking Glencoaghan was probably one of the toughest expeditions I did in my entire life.
-Definitely you need to be prepared for a challenging adventure heading this caldera, especially if the weather is not on your side, which happens quite often for Glencoaghan.
+You definitely need to be prepared for a challenging adventure heading this caldera, especially if the weather is not on your side, which happens quite often for Glencoaghan.
 Plus good fitness level is required!
 Weather, as in all mountains, is unpredictable, so you should always be prepared for bad, cold and wet conditions.
 Glencoaghan Horseshoe peaks are usually covered with clouds, so the visibility might be very limited.

 Glencoaghan Horseshoe route.